dhudsmith/pull_twitter/Readme.md

 python pull_twitter.py --config_file <path to config yaml file> <subcommand> <subcommand arguments>
 ```

+A python interface is also available and detailed below

 All data will be saved to the directory indicated by output_dir in the designated config file.
 Each subcommand is provided an independent subdirectory to save outputs, and all results are stored in timestamped directories within.

 If expansions are designated in the config file, additional output csv's are created to hold the additional data: